mindspore-ai/docs/tutorials/source_en/compile/static_graph.md

         RuntimeError: In backpropagation, inplace modification of the output of view operations within control flow is not supported.
         ```

-        This type of liminitation may be avoided by adding `x.add_(2)` after the view operation in both branches.
+        This type of limitation may be avoided by adding `x.add_(2)` after the view operation in both branches.
 For complex control flows, if it is difficult to clarify the correspondence between in-place operators and view operators by modifying the script, it is recommended not to use view operators and in-place operators to implement the logic in static graph mode.

         When using view and in-place operators together in the computation graph, the actual execution of the backward graph may involve additional operators compared to Pynative Mode, potentially affecting execution performance.
 Therefore, it is advisable to use this combination cautiously in complex scenarios.